 Choose from courses in occupational therapy, physiotherapy, speech pathology, or our range of focused and interdisciplinary postgraduate programs in global health, health management, mental health, or rehabilitation to further specialise your career.

-Explore the range of courses that we offer at acu.edu.au/courses.
-If you don't meet the state-based requirements for entry into your degree, don’t panic.
-There are various ways to get into ACU.
+If you don't meet the state-based requirements for entry into your degree, you still have options.
+There are lots of ways to gain entry to ACU.
 Explore our pathways to get started.

 Physio is a career where you get the chance to help people get moving and functioning again.
 I hope to make an impact by assisting people to achieve their sporting goals and to extend their active life for as long as they possibly can.”